alanfran/gameprofile/README.md

 # gameprofile
-### A user profile store for games.
+### A user profile store microservice.
 ### [Documentation](https://godoc.org/github.com/alanfran/gameprofile)

 ---

-Originally built to store profile information for a Garry's Mod server with a currency and custom cosmetics shop.
+Designed to store user profile information for a Garry's Mod server.
 This can help you set up a central datastore on the web to serve multiple game servers and your website.

-Feel free to file issues to suggest enhancements, like new data fields.